Chelsea vs Lille prediction: How will Champions League fixture play out tonight?

 The fixture will be available to watch on BT Sport 2 and subscribers will also be able to stream the match on BT’s website and app.

-Chelsea: Mendy; Christensen, Silva, Rudiger; Azpilicueta, Jorginho, Kovacic, Alonso; Ziyech, Havertz; Werner
+Chelsea: Mendy; Christensen, Thiago Silva, Rudiger; Azpilicueta, Kante, Kovacic, Alonso; Ziyech, Havertz, Pulisic

-Lille: Jardim; Celik, Fonte, Botman, Gudmundsson; Weah, Andre, Sanches, Bamba; David, Yilmaz
+Lille: Jardim; Celik, Fonte, Botman, Djalo; Onana, Xeka, Andre; Sanches, David, Bamba

 Odds